Because you’re a busy mama, you need to know how to take a power nap.

 Environment – Music and sounds, lights or extreme temperatures

-How to make the most of the time you do get to close ‘dem peepers
+How to make the most of the time you do get to close ‘dem peepers, power nap style

 To calm the mind, try these three steps.

 Take the time to do something mindful and calming to prepare your body for a rest.
-Read (a copy of Mama Disrupt® of course), have a cup of herbal tea, take a bath or shower, enjoy some foam rolling, light a candle etc. Swap the TV/your phone for some peace, and revel in your own awesome company.
+Read, have a cup of herbal tea, take a bath or shower, enjoy some foam rolling, light a candle etc. Swap the TV/your phone for some peace, and revel in your own awesome company.

 If your head is spinning with your ‘to-do’ list as you sit down, dump it!
 Grab a note book, paper pad or journal and throw all your ideas and lists into it, knowing that it will still be there when you wake up.
 Utilise apps like Things or Reminders.
 As long as you have peace of mind, you will rest easier (and you won’t forget baby yoga next week).